Stamford Bridge, East Riding of Yorkshire: Natural history

-However, the following year a new record flood level was set.
+The following year a new record flood level was set.
 In October 2000 the Derwent again burst its banks and peaked slightly above the 1999 flood level.

-Work started in autumn 2003 to build new flood defences for Stamford Bridge and in autumn 2004, work on the defences were finished.

-The flood defences were breached, and much of the village square was under water, on the morning of 26 June 2007, in the wake of exceptional rainfall over the previous 24 hours.
+In 2003–04, new flood defences were built.
+The flood defences were breached, and much of the village square was under water, on the morning of 26 June 2007.

 Landmarks

 Stamford Bridge has several notable landmarks, including the Corn Mill; the stone arched bridge over the River Derwent; the Stamford Bridge Viaduct, and Stamford Bridge railway station, both c.
 1847; a Wesleyan Methodist Chapel, built 1828 in yellow brick; the Bay Horse Inn, late 18th to early 19th century public house; as well as "Derwent Plastics factory", on the west side of the river, established in 1934 from a former brewery building.
+St John the Baptist's Church, Stamford Bridge is the Anglican parish church.

 Just east of Stamford Bridge is the manor house Burtonfields Hall, built in 1837 by the architect Anthony Salvin for Charles Darley.
 Darley was married to Salvin's sister-in-law Marianne Nesfield, and their daughter married Anthony Salvin Junior.
-The original house was extended by W H Brierley in about 1898.
+The original house was extended by W. H. Brierley in about 1898.

 A memorial commemorating the Battle of Stamford Bridge overlooking the field where the battle is thought to have taken place is on Whiterose Drive.

-The mill

 The Cornmill is a late 18th to early 19th century Grade II listed water mill.
 The current mill was possibly expanded in 1847–50 when nearly £1,000 was spent on it.
 Subsequently, there were two water wheels and seven pairs of grinding stones.
 The mill ceased operation in 1964 and was converted into a restaurant in 1967.
 More recently the Cornmill was converted into twelve two-bedroom flats but some original equipment remains.